TutteInstitute/toponymy/CONTRIBUTING.md

 are fixing a new issue feel free to file an issue and then reference it in the PR.
 You can [browse open issues](https://github.com/TutteInstitute/topicnameing/issues).

+### Pull Requests

+Keep code and PR descriptions concise.
+Be considerate of reviewers: AI can be a wonderful tool, but avoid overly verbose PRs.
+A PR description should never be longer than the code it describes.

 ### Code formatting

 This project uses [black](https://github.com/python/black) for code formatting (version pinned in `pyproject.toml`).